aspose-cells/Aspose.Cells-API-References/english/go-cpp/FilterColumn/GetDynamicFilter/_index.md

 ## GetDynamicFilter function

-Gets Aspose.Cells.DynamicFilter for filtering with dynamic criteria.
+Gets DynamicFilter for filtering with dynamic criteria.

 ```go